-Possible Mechanisms for Drug Resistance-Drug resistance in M. tuberculosis can arise either due to modifications in the permeability barrier, up-regulation in the expression of efflux pump proteins, or genetic alterations of the target site in the target proteins (49).
-BND strain is resistant to streptomycin, and JAL strain is resistant to streptomycin, isoniazid, and rifampicin (36).
-To determine the relevance of known efflux pump proteins in the drug resistance, we looked at the 257 ANOVAsignificant protein groups for their presence.
-With the exception of Rv1410c (50), a known drug efflux pump protein, and Rv2564, a hypothetical protein with ABC-like cassette, we did not find any other proteins with a transporter function.
-Both these proteins are down-regulated in JAL2287 but mostly unaffected in the other three strains thus omitting the possibility of their involvement.
+Drug resistance in Mtb can arise either due to modifications in the permeability barrier, up-regulation in the expression of efflux pump proteins or due to genetic alterations of the target site in the target proteins (49).
+BND strain is resistant to streptomycin and JAL strain is resistant to streptomycin, isoniazid and rifampicin (36).
+To determine the relevance of known efflux pump proteins in the drug resistance, we looked at the 257 ANOVA significant protein groups for their presence.
+With the exception of Rv1410c (50), a known drug efflux pump protein and Rv2564, a hypothetical protein with ABC like cassette, we did not find any other proteins with a transporter function.
+Both these proteins are down regulated in JAL2287 whereas mostly unaffected in the other three strains thus omitting the possibility of their involvement.